-- approved by the conflicts committee of the board of directors of our general partner (the "conflicts committee"), although our general partner is not obligated to seek such approval; - approved by the vote of a majority of the outstanding common units, excluding any common units owned by our general partner or any of its affiliates; - on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - fair and reasonable to us, taking into account the totality of the relationships among the parties involved, including other transactions that may be particularly favorable or advantageous to us.
+- approved by the conflicts committee of our general partner, although our general partner is not obligated to seek such approval; - approved by the vote of a majority of the outstanding common units, excluding any common units owned by our general partner or any of its affiliates: - on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - fair and reasonable to us, taking into account the totality of the relationships among the parties involved, including other transactions that may be particularly favorable or advantageous to us.

-Our general partner may, but is not required to, seek the approval of such resolution from the conflicts committee or from common unitholders.
-In connection with a situation involving a conflict of interest, any determination by our general partner involving the resolution of the conflict of interest must be made in good faith, provided that, if our general partner does not seek approval from the conflicts committee or from common unitholders and its board of directors determines that the resolution or course of action taken with respect to the conflict of interest satisfies either of the standards set forth in the third and fourth bullet points above, then it will conclusively be deemed that, in making its decision, the board of directors acted in good faith.
+Our general partner may, but is not required to, seek the approval of such resolution from the conflicts committee of its board of directors.
+In connection with a situation involving a conflict of interest, any determination by our general partner involving the resolution of the conflict of interest must be made in good faith, provided that, if our general partner does not seek approval from the conflicts committee and its board of directors determines that the resolution or course of action taken with respect to the conflict of interest satisfies either of the standards set forth in the third and fourth bullet points above, then it will conclusively be deemed that, in making its decision, the board of directors acted in good faith.
 Unless the resolution of a conflict is specifically provided for in our partnership agreement, our general partner or the conflicts committee may consider any factors that it determines in good faith to be appropriate when resolving a conflict.
 When our partnership agreement provides that someone act in good faith, it requires that person to reasonably believe he is acting in the best interests of the partnership.